eluzix/claritus-website/content/blog/what-is-claritus-minimal-securities-portfolio.md

 content_class: blog-post
 header_class: white-header
 thumbnail: "/images/thumbnail3.jpg"
+summary: A ‘Minimal Securities Portfolio’ was designed for manual work and as such, our aim was for minimal work and maximum value.

 ---
 We know you want to track and be updated, among other assets, also on a particular securities’ portfolio.